Contrast-Security-OSS/docs/content/admin/eop_maintenance/credentials/UnderstandCredentials.md

 ### SuperAdmin access

-There is a separate credential for managing the application installation, called SuperAdmin.
+There is a separate credential for managing the application installation, called **SuperAdmin**.

 * Username: If the Hub user account is "john.doe@mycompany.com", the SuperAdmin convention is "contrast_superadmin@mycompany.com".